Improving Long-Term Care Using AI-powered Simulations

 Summary

-The Hartford Institute for Geriatric Nursing (HIGN) at NYU Meyers College of Nursing, the Montefiore Medical Center, the Bronx-based delivery system of Montefiore Health System and Jewish Association Serving the Aging (JASA) have partnered to develop an asynchronous, immersive learning experience on geriatric care for nurses, social workers, and physicians.
+The Hartford Institute for Geriatric Nursing (HIGN) at NYU Meyers College of Nursing and the Jewish Association Serving the Aging (JASA) have partnered to develop an asynchronous, immersive learning experience on geriatric care for nurses, social workers, and physicians.

-This work was part of a larger $5 million grant awarded to the group and Montefiore Medical Center, the Bronx-based delivery system of Montefiore Health System, by the Geriatrics Workforce Enhancement Program at the Health Resources and Services Administration (HRSA).
+This work is part of a larger $5 million grant awarded to the group and Montefiore Medical Center, the Bronx-based delivery system of Montefiore Health System, by the Geriatrics Workforce Enhancement Program at the Health Resources and Services Administration (HRSA).

 Objective